Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Prototypical linear response

-for any $v\in \V$. \end{proposition} \textbf{Remark:} This shows that if $\det\big(\Li{v}\big)\neq 0$ for some $v\in \V$ the same holds true for any other choice of $v$ as well.
-For the Laplacian of an irreducible CTMC it holds that $\norm{\A}>0$ since all weights are positive and the underlying graph is strongly connected.
-Hence, (\ref{eq:characterization_mu}) is an alternative characterization of the stat.~dist.~of an irreducible CTMC.\\

-We proceed to studying the sensitivity of the stat.~dist.~of generalized Laplacians.
-Let $\L$ be a generalized Laplacian and $\G=(\V, \E)$ its underlying graph.
-We assume $\norm{\A}\neq 0$ such that we find a unique stat.~dist.~$\mu$.
-In this generalized setting, we may study the response to perturbation of arbitrary edges, not only those of $\E$.
-For $j^*=(u^*v^*)$, not necessarily in $\E$, we define the perturbed Laplacian as
+We proceed to study the sensitivity of the unique solution, i.e.~how it changes when perturbing a particular entry of $\L$.
+To guarantee existence and uniqueness of a solution $\mu\in \R^\V$, we assume $\norm{\A}\neq 0$.
+We may study the response to perturbation of arbitrary non-diagonal entries of $\L$, not only those of which correspond to an edge in $\E$.
+Let $\ell_{v^*u^*}$, for $u^*\neq v^*$, be the entry want to perturb, i.e.~replace $\ell_{v^*u^*}$ by $\ell_{v^*u^*} + \epsilon$.
+We do not require that $(u^*v^*)\in \E$.
+It is important to notice that increasing $\ell_{v^*u^*}$ by $\epsilon$ requires us to decrease the diagonal entry $\ell_{u^*u^*}$ by $\epsilon$ to preserve the properties of a generalized Laplacian.
+We define the perturbed Laplacian as